 Professional Skills Training

-Professional skills are woven into the College of Law’s culture as one of a handful of law schools located in the Inland Empire.
+Professional skills are woven into the College of Law and Public Service’s culture as one of a handful of law schools located in the Inland Empire.
 Not only do our students learn to practice law, but they do so while helping residents of the surrounding cities and towns.
 Under the guidance of our faculty and practicing lawyers, law students continue to improve research, legal writing, and oral advocacy while participating in actual cases.

 Among the opportunities available are externships, in which law students are placed with government agencies, public interest organizations, or nonprofits to observe and assist in the legal process.
 Three clinics further present the chance to work directly with and represent clients:

-- Disability Rights Legal Center Clinic: College of Law students represent low-income and minority families navigating disability civil rights litigation and special education issues, including appropriate educational accommodations, access to health care, and disparities in foster care and the juvenile justice system.
+- Disability Rights Legal Center Clinic: College of Law and Public Service students represent low-income and minority families navigating disability civil rights litigation and special education issues, including appropriate educational accommodations, access to health care, and disparities in foster care and the juvenile justice system.

 - Justice and Immigration Clinic: Our students provide pro bono legal assistance to immigrants seeking asylum in the United States, often in response to persecution.
 This setting requires students to interview clients, draft and file briefs and direct examinations, prepare witnesses, and represent clients in court.

-- Misdemeanor Appellate Advocacy Clinic: In conjunction with the San Bernardino Judicial System, College of Law students represent clients seeking to appeal their cases in the San Bernardino Superior Courts.
+- Misdemeanor Appellate Advocacy Clinic: In conjunction with the San Bernardino Judicial System, College of Law and Public Service students represent clients seeking to appeal their cases in the San Bernardino Superior Courts.

 The Resources of a University

-- Live on Campus: Law school students can live on the University of La Verne’s main campus, a 20-minute drive from the College of Law’s facilities in Ontario.
+- Live on Campus: Law school students can live on the University of La Verne’s main campus, a 20-minute drive from the College of Law and Public Service’s facilities in Ontario.
 Explore housing options.

 - New Dining Facilities: The University of La Verne opens its dining facilities to on-campus and commuter students, emphasizing wellness and sustainability and factoring in dietary restrictions, food allergies, and sensitivities with the menu.
 Find out more about dining on campus.